 Skip to main content

 AgentMark uses OpenTelemetry to collect distributed traces and metrics for your prompt executions.
-This provides detailed visibility into how your prompts perform in development and production.
+This page covers everything from basic setup to advanced tracing patterns.

 import { AgentMarkSDK } from "@agentmark-ai/sdk";